UNINETTSigma2/documentation/getting_help/two_factor_authentication.md

 ![www.metacenter.no frontpage screenshot](screenshots/otp_setup_finished.png)

 6. Wait for the resources to sync the new information.

+## Video guide ##

+[[Video] 2FA setup guide for the national e-infrastructure systems](https://www.youtube.com/watch?v=az3HLlwlyDA)

 ## FAQ ##